-In other news my wife is now forced to sleep in the children’s room on a green blow up mattress with a slow puncture.
-Luckily the air leak is a timely one and takes approximately 4 hours to slowly deflate to a level rendering the mattress no more than a floor rug.
+In other news, my wife is now forced to sleep in the children’s room on a green blow up mattress with a slow puncture.
+Luckily for her, the air leak is a timely one and takes approximately 4 hours to slowly deflate to a level rendering the mattress no more than a floor rug.

-Conveniently for Wifey the children don’t sleep for more than 4 hours at a time, enabling her the time and space to break out the foot pump every time she has to get up to breastfeed.
-Things just always work out for some people huh?
+Conveniently, the children don’t sleep for longer than 4 hours at a time, thus providing my wife the time and space to break out the foot pump, every time she has to get up to breastfeed a child.
+Some things just always work out for some people huh?

 Don’t pee-pee the Chaos Theory.

 In related news, my son is currently learning to sleep without a nappy.
-Or more accurately learning not to slash the night away sans protection.
-He has made some progress in this area I am pleased to say.
-His initial modus operandi was to not wake up enough to go to the toilet, but to wake up just enough to slink down on to his mother’s blow up (by the side of his bed) just in time to pee all over her.
+He has made some progress in this area I am pleased to say, but not much.
+His initial modus operandi was to not wake up enough to go to the toilet, but to wake up just enough to slide down on to his mother’s blow up (by the side of his bed) and pee all over her.

-However things are moving forward.
+However things are moving forward in fairness.
 He has progressed now to wetting just his own bed, in a bid one can only assume to appease Santa, who has become our number one bargaining chip.
 Him and fostering.

-SO, timing is very much of the essence for WIfey as she effectively sleeps on a lilo, downstream from Master P. Pants.
-A lilo that becomes less effective (in terms of buoyancy) by the hour.
-The pressure is now on for us the determine the correct amount of liquid we can allow our son to consume during the day, to ensure in the wee small hours that my wife does not drown, or drift out to sea on a beautiful pee green float.
+So as the missus shares a room with the boy, timing is very much of the essence for her, as she effectively sleeps on a lilo, downstream from an impromptu waterfall.
+A lilo don’t forget that becomes less effective (in terms of buoyancy) by the hour.
+The pressure’s on for us the determine the correct amount of liquid we can allow our son to consume during the day, to ensure in the wee small hours that my wife does not drown, or drift out to sea on a beautiful pee green float.

-I of course sleep in the lounge on the fold out sofa bed, well out of the way, with all of my clothes in bin bags, a dismantled wardrobe, an upturned bed and mattress, a filling cabinet, 2 bed side tables and the rest of the bits and bobs from the upstairs, which are now sandwiched into the downstairs.
+I of course sleep in the lounge on the fold out sofa bed, well out of the way, surrounded by all of my clothes in bin bags, a dismantled wardrobe, an upturned bed and mattress, a filling cabinet, two bed side tables, and the rest of the bits and bobs from the upstairs, which are now sandwiched into the downstairs.

-My very expensive orthopaedic mattress must stand upright in the corner by the TV goading me, as there is not enough floor space to lay it flat.
-The only way to create enough floor space to lay it flat, would be to take all of the downstairs furniture upstairs (!)
-Or to build an extension (!!).
-So I am forced to lay on the crappy sofa bed I bought to discourage people from staying over at my house, whilst staring longing at my mattress until I fall asleep or pass out through back pain and dust inhalation.
+My very expensive orthopaedic mattress stands upright in the corner by the TV goading me, as there is not enough floor space to lay it flat.
+The only way to create enough floor space to lay it flat, would be to take all of the downstairs furniture back upstairs.
+So I am forced to lay on the crappy sofa bed I bought to discourage people from staying over at my house, whilst staring longingly at my mattress until I fall asleep or pass out through back pain and dust inhalation.